patrick-s-young/react-time-textfield/README.md

 ### Installation

-Add React-Time-Picker to your project by executing `npm install react-time-textfield` or `yarn add react-time-textfield`.
+Add React-Time-TextField to your project by executing `npm install react-time-textfield` or `yarn add react-time-textfield`.

 ### Usage